The Power of Color in Your Marketing

-Social media power players like Twitter also use blue, as well as trusted digital hardware brands like Dell, IBM, HP, and Intel.
+Brands that thrive on customer confidence like JP Morgan Chase and Citibank put blue to good use.
+You can also find it in the branding of social media power players like Twitter, as well as trusted digital hardware brands like Dell, IBM, HP, and Intel.

 Black builds authority and credibility

 Though some don’t even consider it a real color, black is actually a very authoritative tool.
-Renowned news outlets like CBS and The New York Times brand in black because of its connotation with credibility.
+Black is a color of, class, sophistication, seriousness, and control.

-Because black is also considered professional and powerful, it’s used by marketing luxury brands (think cars and high-end retail fashion), financial companies, and sports apparel companies like Nike and Puma.
+Because it’s considered so professional and powerful, black is used by luxury brands (think cars and high-end retail fashion), financial companies, and sports apparel companies like Nike and Puma.